Christ the Redeemer, Rio de Janeiro

 Theft from cars is common.
 Keep valuables out of sight.

 Carjacking can happen, particularly on major roads and in tunnels.
-To reduce your risk you should:
+To reduce your risk:

 • approach your car with your keys in your hand so you can get into your car quickly